rubyonracetracks/tutorial-rails-rubymn2/01-02-remove_pages.md

 rm app/views/static_pages/about.html.erb
 rm app/views/static_pages/contact.html.erb
 ```
 * Enter the command "test1".
 2 tests should fail.
 Both test failures are due to missing templates.
+(This is the result of removing the about and contact pages.)
 * In the config/routes.rb file, remove the line containing "get '/about'" and the line containing "get '/contact'".
-* In the app/controllers/static_pages_controller.rb file, remove the definitions of the about and contact methods.
-* Enter the command "test1".
-Both tests fail because the "about" and "contact" actions are missing for the static pages controller.
-* Edit the file test/controllers/static_pages_controller_test.rb.
-Remove the "should get about" and "should get contact" tests.
-* In the test/integration/static_pages_test.rb file, remove the "about page provides access to the home page" test and the "contact page provides access to the home page" test.
 Enter the command "test1".
-The single remaining static pages integration test should now pass.
+Now the 2 tests fail because the about_path and contact_path variables are undefined.
+* In test/integration/static_pages_test.rb file, remove the "about page provides access to the home page" test and the "contact page provides access to the home page" test.
+The ONLY test that should remain in this file is "home page has expected content".
+Enter the command "test1".
+All tests should now pass.
 * Enter the command "sh test_app.sh".
-Now 3 tests fail, and those tests are in test/integration/user_edit_test.rb and test/integration/admin_edit_test.rb.
-(NOTE: In the future, the app created with GenericApp will eliminate these tests.)
+5 of the tests will fail.
+2 of the tests are in test/controllers/static_pages_controller_test.rb, 2 of the tests are in test/integration/admin_edit_test.rb, and 1 test is in test/integration/user_edit_test.rb.
+* NOTE: In the future, the template app used by GenericApp will be revised to eliminate the portions of the tests in test/integration/admin_edit_test.rb and test/integration/user_edit_test.rb that depend on the "About" page.

+## Updating the Admin Edit Test and User Edit Test
 * In test/integration/user_edit_test.rb, edit the "user can access the page for editing settings" test.
 Remove the line "visit about_path" and everything else in the test after this line.
 * In test/integration/admin_edit_test.rb, edit the "super admin can access the page for editing settings" test and "regular admin can access the page for editing settings" test.
 Remove the line "visit about_path" and everything else in these tests after this line.
+* Enter the command "sh test_app.sh".
+Now the 2 failed tests in test/controllers/static_pages_controller_test.rb are the only ones that should remain.

+### Updating the Static Pages Controller
+* Enter the command "sh testc.sh".
+2 tests will fail.
+One test will fail because the variable about_path is undefined, and the other test will fail because the variable contact_path is undefined.
+* Edit the file test/controllers/static_pages_controller_test.rb.
+Remove the "should get about" and "should get contact" tests.
+Only the "should get home" test should remain.
+* Enter the command "sh testc.sh".
+All tests should now pass.
+* Enter the command "sh git_check.sh".
+All tests should now pass, but Rails Best Practices now flags the unused about and contact methods in app/controllers/static_pages_controller.rb.
+* Edit the file app/controllers/static_pages_controller.rb.
+Remove the definitions of the "about" and "contact" methods.
+Only the "home" definition should remain.
 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.

 ### Wrapping Up